 Some things should be noted about “town.”
 It was small.
 At the time, there were about 1500 people living there.
 Everyone knew everyone else.
 It was mostly — meaning, I think, 100% — Mormon, tightly knit, and, driving through, it probably looked idyllic.
 It was like a lot of small towns in the west in the 1970s: Places where you waved at every car you passed, even if you weren’t sure you knew them (but you usually did); places where neighbors really did help each other out; places where everyone knew your business — all your business; places where someone would recognize what family you were from based on what you looked like; places where everyone is “nice,” white, and, on the surface at least, teeth-grindingly normal.

 These towns are still everywhere.
 And so far as I know, they’re still about the same.
-Because like then, I suspect that towns like this still share their tightly-knight community — their parades, their festivals, their pioneer celebrations, and their church services — with sick fucks who like to mess with kids.
+Because like then, I suspect that towns like this still share their tightly-knit community — their parades, their festivals, their pioneer celebrations, and their church services — with deeply troubled folks who like to mess with kids.
 Same goes for the suburbs, the ones that try to look like these towns, except less dumpy, better manicured.
 And the cities — the pedos are there, too.
-These people — the child-fuckers — are all over the place.
+These heart-stoppingly misguided people — they are all over the place.